anngroong/podcasts/content/episode/338-hagop-djernazian-threats-to-armenian-quarter-in-jerusalem-armenia-israeli-relations-recognize-state-of-palestine.md

 Jerusalem District Court rejects Xana Gardens' appeal for an extension.

 **Questions:**
-* Hagop, can you give us an update on the current situation of the Armenian Quarters in Jerusalem?
+* Can you give us an update on the current situation of the Armenian Quarters in Jerusalem?
 * Describe your case in Jerusalem district court, to stop Xana Gardens from invading the Goveroo Bardez.
 * Why did the district court reject Xana Garden’s appeal to grant them more time?
 * Where do we go from here?
 What are your expectations?